seh/rules_jsonnet/README.md

 ## Jsonnet Port Selection

-By default, Bazel will use [the C++ port](https://github.com/google/jsonnet) of Jsonnet.
-To use [the Go port](https://github.com/google/go-jsonnet) of Jsonnet instead, invoke Bazel with the `--define jsonnet_port=go` command-line flag.
-To select the C++ port explicitly, invoke Bazel with the `--define jsonnet_port=cpp` command-line flag.
+By default, Bazel will use [the Go port](https://github.com/google/go-jsonnet) of Jsonnet.
+To use [the C++ port](https://github.com/google/jsonnet) of Jsonnet instead, invoke Bazel with the `--define jsonnet_port=cpp` command-line flag.
+To select the Go port explicitly, invoke Bazel with the `--define jsonnet_port=go` command-line flag.

 _bazel_ Flag | Jsonnet Port
 ------------ | ------------
-(none)                     | C++
+(none)                     | Go
 `--define jsonnet_port=cpp`| C++
 `--define jsonnet_port=go` | Go

 Note that the primary development focus of the Jsonnet project is now with the Go port.
 This repository's support for using the C++ port is deprecated, and may be removed in a future release.
-Before then, its default port will likely change from C++ to Go in the next release.

 <a name="#jsonnet_library"></a>
 ## jsonnet_library